philmikejones/beginning-mapping/handout.md

 You only need to know about these if:

 - the spatial data does not bundle a CRS and you need to specify it manually, or
-- you have data sets in different CRSs and you need to *transform* one or more data sets to be consistent.
+- you have data sets in different CRSs and you need to *transform* or **reproject** one or more data sets to be consistent (I describe how to do this below).

 If you are using UK data from sources such as the OS the CRS is almost certainly the British National Grid (27700).